thomazpp/traducao-bjcp-2021/03-czech-lager/3a-czech-pale-lager.md

 ## Flavor

 Medium-low to medium bready-rich malt flavor with a rounded, hoppy finish.
 Low to medium-high spicy or herbal hop flavor.
-Bitterness is prominent but never harsh. ful and refreshing.
-Low diacetyl or fruity esters are optional, but should never be overbearing.
+Bitterness is prominent but never harsh.
+Flavorful and refreshing.
+Diacetyl or fruity esters are acceptable at low levels, but need not be present and should never be overbearing.

 ## Mouthfeel